gretacappello/Blob_detection/README.md

-# Blob Detection in WISPR Images

-Detection of blobs in WISPR images using a deep-learning algorithm.
+# Detection of blobs in WISPR images using a deep-learning algorithm

 This repository provides tools to evaluate density-enhancement blobs in images from the **Wide-field Imager for Solar Probe (WISPR)** onboard **Parker Solar Probe (PSP)**.